-Time and date information received by DSL, and from whom.
+Part 2 (for use by the Senior Designated Safeguarding Lead (DSL) Time and date information received by DSL, and from whom.
 Any advice sought by DSL (date, time, name, role, organisation, and advice given).
 Action taken (referral to MASH/children's social care/monitoring advice given to appropriate staff/EHAF etc. with reasons.
 Note time, date, names, who information shared with and when etc. Parent's informed Y/N and reasons.
 Outcome Record names of individuals/agencies who have given information regarding outcome of any referral (if made).
 Where can additional information regarding child/incident be found (e.g. Pupil file, serious incident book)?
 Should a concern/ confidential file be commenced if there is not already one?
 Why?
-Linked to sexual violence/sexual harassment?
-If so, then copy needed for blue folder and the safeguarding files (locked cupboard in office) Signed Printed Name
+Signed Printed Name